Embedded systems engineer portfolio

 How a PID controller is built, how its parameters affect system response, and how to implement anti-windup clamping - with real DC motor experiments on STM32.

-Open for collaborations, full-time roles, mentoring, and interesting technical challenges.
+Open for collaborations and interesting technical challenges.